Comparing and pricing technology solutions for your law firm is a complex process, particularly when you are considering very different models.

 Because of the limited lifespan of equipment, firms often try to extend their investment by purchasing additional warranties and maintenance.
 However, with aging equipment comes performance problems and risk of breakage, compromising productivity and costing the firm.

-Owning Onsite IT includes responsibility for maintaining a secure, stable server room.
+Owning onsite IT includes responsibility for maintaining a secure, stable server room.
 Power outages, clumsy cleaning personnel and overheated equipment are common issues that can cause significant disruption.
 Remote access is often slow, laggy or unavailable, requiring an onsite computer to be kept on at all times.

 Technical best practices and template-driven configurations reduce risk of error, which minimizes interruptions and supports firm productivity.
 Should hardware fail, multiple levels of redundancy ensure the firm stays running.

-Servers and equipment are kept up-to-date by the Cloud provider, ensuring high system performance.
+Servers and equipment are kept up-to-date by the Private Cloud provider, ensuring high system performance.
 Housed offsite in an ISO certified data centre, the system is protected from typical onsite disruptions.

 The environment is accessed via a virtual desktop, delivering to users a consistent experience, independent of local computer performance.